gilbertchen/duplicacy/DESIGN.md

 * A backup procedure does not check the existence of a fossil.
 That is, it must upload a chunk if it cannot find the chunk, even if an equivalent fossil exists.

 In the first step of the deletion procedure, called the *fossil collection* step, the names of all identified fossils will be saved in a fossil collection file.
 The deletion procedure then exits without performing further actions.
 This step has not effectively changed any chunk references due to the first fossil access rule.
-If a backup procedure references a chunk after it is marked as a fossil, a new chunk will be uploaded because of the second fossil access rule, as depicted in Figure 1.
+If a backup procedure references a chunk after it is marked as a fossil, a new chunk will be uploaded because of the second fossil access rule, as shown in Figure 1.

 <p align="center">
   <img src="https://github.com/gilbertchen/duplicacy-beta/blob/master/images/fossil_collection_1.png?raw=true"